kj84park/English-Composition/Voca/2019/해커스토익기출보카/Day09.md

 ### 34. Consumer spending is on the wane.

-### 35. Strong economic is growth is a prerequisite for national prosperity.
+### 35. Strong economic growth is a prerequisite for national prosperity.

-### 37. The company's profits dwindled in the 19990s.
+### 37. The company's profits dwindled in the 1990s.

 ### 38. Natural calamities in the summer will impede national growth.